Don’t’ hibernate yet – there are a few festivals worth taking a boo at

 A Family of Ghouls haunts together at Heritage Park in Calgary

 Heritage Park in Calgary is known to have haunts and hauntings that might frighten the little ones but the annual Ghouls’ Night Out is perfect for anyone with the scare threshold between the ages of 3-9.
 The old town is décored to welcome the spirits.
 There are story tellers, monster mash dances, a chance to decorate your own “Ginger-dead Man” cookie and carnival games.
 Check out the flying school – yup – learn to fly like a witch!
-More details and dates are listed here.

 Victoria isn’t just flowers…its pushing up daisies!

 Victoria is haunted!
 Check this out any time you want.
 Tourism Victoria released a list of 11 haunted places in the city.
 Head to Beacon Hill Park to listen to a screaming ghost.
 Wander through Fan Tan Alley past abandoned opium dens and gambling halls.
 But make sure you end the hair-raising stroll by walking under the Gates of Harmonious Interest to scare away any hitchhiking spirits.
-Find out what else is on the list here.

 Marching Zombies may be the scariest of all